Diogen8/HTML5-Audio-Player/README.md

 first try of using HTML5 Audio API )

 Summary:
-  1. Нou should not use BufferSource for long tracks
+  1. You should not use BufferSource for long tracks (it eats too lot of memory)